Geometric results on linear actions of reductive Lie groups for applications to homogeneous dynamics: Introduction

 \subsubsection{Acknowledgement}

-The authors would like to acknowledge the support of the following institutions where the collaboration on this work took place: Tata Institute of Fundamental Research (Mumbai, India), Universit\'{e} Paris-Sud 11 (Orsay), \'{E}cole polytechnique f\'{e}d\'{e}rale de Lausanne, ETH Z\"{u}rich and The Ohio State University (Columbus).
-The first named author (R.Richard) would also like to acknowledge the support of \'{E}cole normale sup\'{e}rieure de Paris and Universit\'{e} de Rennes 1.
-We thank Pr Donna Testerman for pointing out the reference to Kempf's paper~\cite{Kempf}.
+The authors would like to acknowledge the support of the following institutions where the collaboration on this work took place: Tata Institute of Fundamental Research (Mumbai, India), Universit\'{e} Paris-Sud 11 (Orsay), \'{E}cole polytechnique f\'{e}d\'{e}rale de Lausanne, ETH Z \"{u}rich and The Ohio State University (Columbus).
+The first named author (R.Richard) would also like to acknowledge the support of \'{E}cole normale sup\'{e}rieure de Paris and Universit \'{e} de Rennes 1.
+We thank Donna Testerman for pointing out the reference to Kempf's paper~\cite{Kempf}.
+We would like to thank the anonymous referee for careful review of this article, and the suggestions to help improve its readability.